 Appropriately Uses Anti-Anxiety Medication

-This datapoint is an indication of the percent of long-term patients who are administered antianxiety drugs.
-These medications are used to treat patients suffering from anxiety and depression.
+This is the percent of residents given antianxiety drugs.
+These medications are given to patients suffering from anxiety or depression.

 Managing Depression Among Residents